How to screenshot on Surface Pro

 • You can also open this tool by opening the Start menu and locating the Snipping Tool under the Windows Accessories folder.

 After you select an area you want to take a screenshot of, it will display in a new window.
-You can draw or highlight the screenshot before saving them.
-This tool allows you to save the screenshot as a JPEG, PNG, GIF, or HTML file as your desire.
+You can draw or highlight the screenshot before saving it.
+This tool also allows you to save as a JPEG, PNG, GIF, or HTML file.

 Surface Screenshot: Snip & Sketch